-The trend to use local resources is flourishing in South Carolina.
-There are numerous opportunities to purchase local fresh foods.
-Preserving these foods while they are at the peak of ripeness is an excellent way to benefit throughout the year.
+South Carolina has a robust market for produce, and the trend to use local resources is flourishing.
+There are numerous opportunities to purchase local fresh foods at markets, roadside stands, and even grocery stores.
+Preserving these foods while they are at the peak of ripeness is an excellent way to enjoy these products and have them available for use throughout the year.

-The main methods of preserving are canning, freezing and drying.
-These methods have been used for many years but the failure to execute them properly can pose significant health risks.
-For example, incorrect canning can promote the growth of Clostridium botulinum, a bacterium that produces a highly toxic poison in low acid foods.
-Safely preserving food begins with the proper handling of fresh foods and depends on using tested recipes, strictly following instructions and working with equipment that is in proper operating condition.
+The primary methods of preserving foods are canning, freezing, and drying.
+These methods have been used for many years and continue to be studied by food scientists to ensure safety and accuracy.
+Failure to execute preservation methods properly can pose significant health risks.
+For example, improper, untested, and unverified canning methods can promote the growth of Clostridium botulinum, a bacterium that produces a highly toxic poison in low acid foods.
+Safely preserving food begins with the proper handling of fresh foods and relies on using tested recipes, strictly following instructions, and working with equipment that is in proper operating condition.

 - National Center for Home Food Preservation at University of Georgia http://nchfp.uga.edu/index.html